theNewDynamic/minjinlee.com/_posts/2017-01-23-origins-journal-interview.md

 ---

-Min Jin Lee: Identity, Love, and Exile&nbsp;
+Min Jin Lee: Identity, Love, and Exile

 An Interview by Dini Karasik

 Photo credit: Elena Seibert

 Min Jin Lee is no stranger to success.
 She has won several awards for her essays and short fiction, and her 2007 debut novel, Free Food for Millionaires, was a national bestseller recognized by the New York Times, Wall Street Journal, The Times of London, and NPR's Fresh Air, among others.
 Her new novel, Pachinko, forthcoming in February, is a gripping saga about a family whose origins begin in 1900s Korea.
-A series of events leads the family to Japan just prior to WWII where they live in exile for the next several decades, "bound together by deep roots as they face enduring questions of faith, family, and identity."&nbsp;
+A series of events leads the family to Japan just prior to WWII where they live in exile for the next several decades, "bound together by deep roots as they face enduring questions of faith, family, and identity."

 Critics are hailing Pachinko as one of the most anticipated books of 2017.

 ORIGINS

 Talk about your trajectory as a writer.
 I’m very interested in your decision to write versus practice law.
-I’m curious about the ways in which you’ve navigated or continue to manage these two identities: lawyer & writer.&nbsp;
+I’m curious about the ways in which you’ve navigated or continue to manage these two identities: lawyer & writer.

 LEE